Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 - Log blocked emails to debug.log when WP_DEBUG is enabled.
 - Test email functionality with a built-in button.
 - Restrict site access to allowed IPs or IP ranges via `.htaccess`.
-- Dynamic IP management with add/remove functionality.
+- Dynamic IP management with add/remove functionality and optional notes.
+- CIDR notation support (e.g., 192.168.1.0/24).
 - Uses both `wp_mail` filter and `phpmailer_init` fallback for reliable email blocking.
+- Documentation tab for easy updates via external HTML file.

 No need to edit core files or `wp-config.php`—everything is managed through an intuitive settings page.

 == Installation ==
 1. Upload the `wpproatoz-email-ip-guardian` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to **Settings > Email Control** to configure the plugin.
+3. Navigate to **Settings > IP & Email Controls** to configure the plugin.

 == Usage ==

-1. Go to **Settings > Email Control** in your WordPress admin dashboard.
+1. Go to **Settings > IP & Email Controls** in your WordPress admin dashboard.
 2. **Email Settings**:
    - Check "Disable Outgoing Emails" and save to stop all emails.
 A customizable admin notice will appear.
    - Adjust the "Custom Notice Text" field (optional) and "Notice Background Color".